kingzamzon/docs/docs/coreConcepts/LitActionsAndPKPs/litActions.md

 ## Do I need a PKP to run a Lit Action?

 No, but without it, Lit Actions lose their "magic" capabilities of signing and decryption.
-An Action without a PKP is essentially just a serverless function that **can’t sign** or decrypt arbitrary data.
+An Action without a PKP is essentially just a JavaScript function that **can’t sign or decrypt** arbitrary data.

 ## Test your knowledge of Lit Actions on 101.xyz
 Go through this [Lit Actions](https://101.xyz/course/claift8fc415408l116dbsqpl) course on 101.xyz and receive an NFT credential to show your proof of knowledge.